THE BEGINNING OF ZI WEI DOU SHU

 Zi Wei Dou Shu, also known as Purple Star Astrology, was originally created by a Taoist named Lu Chun Yang during the Tang Dynasty (618-907 AD).
 It was later advanced in the Song Dynasty (960-1127 AD) by Chen Xi Yi.

-WHAT IS EXACTLY ZI WEI DOU SHU?
+WHAT IS ZI WEI DOU SHU?

 THE DIFFERENCE BETWEEN BAZI AND ZI WEI DOU SHU